About

-Puamun Meshkenu
+Discover the history of Puamun Meshkenu

-The Innu Meshkenu Walking Movement
+The Innu Meshkenu movement

 Innu Meshkenu is a movement started by Dr. Stanley Vollant’s by 6,000-km walk from 2010 to 2017.
 Travelling the road of his ancestors, Dr. Vollant went to meet Indigenous people living in the communities across Quebec.
 He sought to convey his message of hope to young people and took the time to visit many schools along the way.